International Programmes 2025/2026

 Description/content

-Sustainable development and accordingly sustainability in the manifold relationships between humans and the environment have become integral rules of conduct in politics and society.
-This is also true in economics, where for many companies a commitment to the principles of sustainability has become a central strategic competitive advantage.
-One of the major challenges to the implementation of the overall concept of sustainable development concerns effective governance processes between various stakeholders.
+The concept of sustainable development and the concomitant notion of sustainability have become fundamental principles of action in politics and society.
+Similarly, in the field of economics, a commitment to the principles of sustainability has emerged as a central strategic competitive advantage for companies.
+One of the key challenges to implementing the overarching concept of sustainable development is the need for effective governance processes between the diverse stakeholders.

 Target Group: